dxfrontier/cds-ts-dispatcher/README.md

 **@Inject**(`serviceIdentifier: ServiceIdentifierOrFunc<unknown>`)

-The `@Inject` decorator is utilized as a `field-level` decorator and allows you to inject dependencies into your classes or components.
+The `@Inject` decorator is utilized as a `field-level` decorator and allows you to inject dependencies into your classes.

 `Parameters`

-- `serviceIdentifier(Function or Symbol)`: A function or a symbol representing the service to inject.
+- `serviceIdentifier(ServiceIdentifierOrFunc<unknown>)`: A Class representing the service to inject.

 `Example`

 ```typescript
 import { Service } from "@sap/cds";

 import { EntityHandler, Inject, ServiceHelper } from "cds-ts-dispatcher";
 import { MyEntity } from 'YOUR_CDS_TYPER_ENTITIES_LOCATION';